-From “Cheers” To “Han Solo”: Inside The Singular Career of Woody Harrelson, Underrated Superstar | Fast Company
+From “Cheers” To “Han Solo”: Inside The Singular Career of Woody Harrelson, Underrated Superstar

 “I had in my mind that I wouldn’t do TV,” Harrelson says, “because it ain’t like now, obviously.
 Like, now television is just phenomenal.
 But back then, I always looked at it as a little bit lowbrow.
 But then of course when I watched Cheers, I was like, well, this is high quality.”

-He’d just been through a skull-rattling Broadway audition with much higher stakes at the time.
-The struggling New York theater actor had made a deal with himself that if he didn’t book the part he was up for in Neil Simon’s Biloxi Blues, he would fly home to Midland, Texas, having given acting his best shot.
+He’d just been through a skull-rattling Broadway audition with much higher stakes.
+The struggling New York theater actor had made a deal with himself that if he didn’t book the part he was up for in Neil Simon’s Biloxi Blues, he’d fly home to Midland, Texas, having given acting his best shot.
 He’d booked a ticket and everything.
 Luckily, it never came to that.

 “I was interested in Cheers, but I also knew that I was doing something on Broadway, so I was absolutely carefree in that audition,” Harrelson says. “‘You don’t want me?
 Fine.
 I’m gonna go do my dream on Broadway.'”

-For eight years, Harrelson slung suds behind the bar at Cheers as the dimwitted, big-hearted character, whom the show’s creators named after him.
+For eight years, Harrelson slung suds behind the bar at Cheers as the dimwitted, big-hearted Woody Boyd, whom the show’s creators named after him.
 He managed to stand out in a stacked cast, winning an Emmy for the role in 1989, but he was only giving America a limited view of his capabilities.
 One of Harrelson’s talents is that he’s an intellectual chameleon.
 He can play the smartest guy in the room, or the dumbest, or the smartest pretending to be the dumbest—and he can tip viewers off to which he is with one wily-eyed look.
 Woody Boyd offered him the opportunity to fingerpaint in only a few shades, and for a long time those seemed like the only shades Hollywood wanted him to use.

 “I liked playing Woody Boyd, but I didn’t want that to be my only foray into the entertainment world,” he says.
 “That was the case for like six years until I got White Men Can’t Jump.”

-Although he’d made other films before, including Wildcats with Goldie Hawn and future costar Wesley Snipes, White Men Can’t Jump was the first one he’d had a lead in and the first hit.
+Although he’d made other films before, including Wildcats with Goldie Hawn and future costar Wesley Snipes, White Men Can’t Jump was the first one he’d had a lead in, and the first hit.
 It was the kind of movie destined to air on TBS every Sunday afternoon in perpetuity, and it was good enough to make you want to watch the whole thing every time you flipped by and saw it on.
-It was a barbed buddy comedy with dramatic and romantic elements, and it immediately created more than a half-court of buffer space between Woody Harrelson and Woody Boyd.
+White Men Can’t Jump was a catchphrse-coining, barbed buddy comedy laced with drama and romance, and it immediately created more than a half-court of buffer space between Woody Harrelson and Woody Boyd.

 Diversification (1993-1998)